k-niss/bowtie/README.md

 # Bowtie

-Decoding the topology of large networks by construction and visualization of weighted topological overlap matrices to mine their functional information.
+Decoding the topology of large networks by constructing and visualizing weighted topological overlap (wTO) matrices to allow the mining of the functional information encoded in the topology.
 This R package applies multiprocessing to increase the wTO calculation speed.

 ## Getting Started